- Young People,

 The Book of St Helens was printed by environmentally friendly, community owned printers MARC the Printers in Salford, who also printed Kate Hodgson’s lovely PARRTY Zine.

-We’re excited to be supporting The Book of Brighton and Hove, a new guidebook created by Andy and Beckie in collaboration from 200 local school children that will launch in May 2022 as part of Brighton Festival and Caravan 2022.
+We also supported The Book of Brighton and Hove, a guide created by Andy and Beckie in collaboration with 200 school children, launched in May 2022 as part of Brighton Festival and Caravan 2022.
+Produced by LOOKOUT Brighton.
+Co-commissioned by Brighton Festival and caravan with Heart of Glass and LOOKOUT Brighton.